Phone-GWP-group

 The Packaging (Essential Requirements) Regulations 2015

-These regulations set out the essential requirements for all packaging places on the UK market, the three main requirements are:
+The Packaging (Essential Requirements) Regulations is the standard setting out the essential requirements for all packaging places on the UK market, the three main requirements are:

 • Packaging must be reduced to the minimum volume and weight without compromising on product safety and hygiene.